 Offline sources - contacts and customers who originated outside of your website

 Offline sources are contacts and customers who originated outside of your website and have been manually added or imported into the system.
 These contacts or customers have either been created and added, or uploaded via a CSV file or data list.
-In order to ensure that you are creating an original source for all leads, whether online or offline, we would suggest creating a new custom property which associates any ‘offline source’ contacts with an offline activity, for example:
+In order to ensure that you are creating an original source for all leads, whether online or offline, we would suggest creating a new custom property that associates any ‘offline source’ contacts with offline activity, for example:

 Lead telephoned into the office

 Cold prospect uploaded to CRM

 Customer uploaded to CRM

 4. Clean up lists and dashboard views on a monthly basis

 HubSpot is a huge tool; there are lots of different data points and pieces of information on each contact, all of which can be useful, but when it comes to getting the most important information, it can sometimes get in the way.